-As software development continues to advance at a breakneck pace, the ability to efficiently test APIs across different platforms becomes crucial for enabling the robustness and reliability of applications.
+As software development continues to advance, the ability to efficiently test APIs across different platforms becomes crucial for enabling the robustness and reliability of applications.

-API testing tools offer unique features and capabilities that streamline API testing and development.
-Through this article, we will compare Insomnia vs Postman vs SoapUI, underscoring the significance of environment variables, API calls, and HTTP alike.
+API testing tools offer unique features and capabilities that streamline testing and development, and are now embracing AI.
+In this article, we compare Insomnia vs Postman vs SoapUI, underscoring the significance of environment variables, API calls, AI integrations, and overall developer experience.

 While Insomnia and Postman are both API clients used for designing, testing, and managing APIs, they are not the same.